fmos/wp-photonav/readme.txt

 == Description ==

 This plugin is a rewrite of a JavaScript snippet called PhotoNav.
 It provides for easy integration of panaorama pictures in a Wordpress page throught using shortcode.
-The user can "rotate" the view of the panorama by moving the mouse over the image area.
+The user can "rotate" the view of the panorama by moving the mouse over the image area or dragging the image.
+Additional feature include an integration with jQuery Colorbox and animated scrolling.

 Suitable panorama pictures can be created e.g. using the [Hugin](http://hugin.sourceforge.net/) panorama photo stitcher.

+For an extensive list of examples, visit the [plugin page](http://www.fabianmoser.at/wp-photonav).

 == Installation ==